QuTech-Delft/OpenQL/docs/platform_qx.rst

 QX Plaform Configuration
 ------------------------

-Deatils of configuration file for QX simulator platform.
+Details of the configuration file for the QX simulator platform.
 [TBD]